History of medieval Arabic and Western European domes: Fatimid Caliphate

-The Fatimids conquered Egypt from North Africa in 969 and established a new architectural style for their new Caliphate.
+The Fatimids conquered Egypt from Ifriqiya in 969 and established a new architectural style for their new Caliphate.
+Fatimid domes were either smooth or ribbed, hemispherical or stilted, and may or may not include a drum.
+When a drum was used, it was wider than the dome, octagonal, and part of a zone of transition.
+There were earlier Muslim domes in Eqypt, but none survive.
 The earliest Fatimid mosque, Al-Azhar, was similar to the earlier Mosque of Ibn Tulun but introduced domed bays at both ends of the qibla wall, in addition to the dome in front of the mihrab, and this feature was later repeated among the mosques of North Africa.
 Later alterations to the mosque have changed its original form.
-The use of corner squinches to support domes was widespread in Islamic architecture by the 10th and 11th centuries.
+The earliest surviving Muslim dome over a mihrab in Egypt is that of Al-Hakim Mosque (990–1013) and the earliest mausoleum is the "Šaiḫ Yūnus" mausoleum, believed to have been built for Badr al-Jamali.